a00908270/masterthesis/thesis.md

 #### Architecture

-The web application is a Javascript based frontend using the *Vue.js* and *Twitter Bootstrap* framework.
-The single main controller called `VinnslUI` provides methods to fetch a list of neural networks and their status.
+The web application is a Javascript based frontend, using the *Vue.js* and *Twitter Bootstrap* framework.
+The single main controller, called `VinnslUI`, provides methods to fetch a list of neural networks and their status.
 Additionally it queries for available files from the storage service and enables to connect them to a neural network.

 ## Endpoints